skyscrapers/documentation/coding_guidelines/terraform.md

 All secrets such as passwords, certificates, ... must be encrypted.
 You can do this using KMS, see the [official docs how](https://www.terraform.io/docs/providers/aws/d/kms_secrets.html).

-You should document the KMS key used for Terraform encryption in the customer's documentation (eg. `docs/terraform.md`).
+You should document the KMS key used for Terraform encryption in the customer's documentation (eg. `docs/terraform.md`, see [Customer Template](#customer-template)).
 Usually this key is created through Terraform in the `general` stack.

 ## Modules